-A beautiful addition to any garden, with bright colored seeds and lush broad leaves, your chickens will love having a grain supplement in the garden, that is also gorgeous to look at.
+A beautiful addition to any garden, with bright colored seeds and lush broad leaves, your flock will love having a grain supplement in their chicken garden, which is also gorgeous to look at.

 If you are looking for ground cover to use near chickens I would suggest White Clover.
 Clover is high in protein but can withstand traffic and stress very well.
 If you are looking to supplement their feed, Millet and Sunflowers growing beside the coop will provide extra treats.
 But you’ll have to protect them until they are at least two feet high.